 Admissions Information for Belfast Bible College

-Belfast Bible College offers one full-time degree level course validated through the University of Cumbria.
-The College also offers two Masters programmes, a MRes through QUB and an MA through University of Cumbria.
-There is also the option of a PhD through Queens.
+Belfast Bible College offers a three year BA(Hons) in Theology validated through the University of Cumbria.
+The College also offers an MA in Theology - Bible and Ministry in the contemporary world, through University of Cumbria and a Graduate Diploma.
 Our Graduate Diploma course is designed for University Graduates of other subjects who would like training and qualification in Theology.
 For further information regarding these course options, the undergraduate and graduate menus.

 The academic year for degree and postgraduate programmes commences in September.
 College courses run throughout the year and further details regarding start dates for individual courses can be found on the specific course information page.

 The academic year at Belfast Bible College runs from September to May.
 Each semester is made up of 12 weeks of teaching with breaks for reading week in October, Christmas and Easter.
 If you are staying in campus accommodation this will be available to you one week before orientation.

 As you complete your application our admissions team will give you all the information you need to begin studying here at Belfast Bible College.

 Validated courses each have their entry requirements on their course page.
 Please read it carefully and if you have any questions then please contact the Admissions Office.

 College Courses are designed to make Christian learning available to all, there are no formal academic entrance requirements for our college courses.